CR6Community/CR-6-touchscreen/README.md

 ## Credits

 [InsanityAutomation](https://github.com/InsanityAutomation/Marlin/tree/CrealityDwin2.0_Bleeding) initiated the refactoring project.
-It is upon his work that Thinkersbluff has built this Release.
+It is upon that work that Thinkersbluff has built this Release.

 [The core CR-6 Community firmware dev team](https://github.com/CR6Community/Marlin#credits) did the heavy-lifting that resulted in the CF6.1 baseline.